-(Look HERE for rotation projects!)
+(Look HERE for possible rotation projects!)

 Our lab is focused on understanding how interactions between players at various biological scales result in phenotypic change.
 We study the association between DNA polymorphisms, CpG methylation, gene expression, cell-type-specific regulation, and clinical traits to gain a better understanding of how differences between individuals lead to dramatically different disease outcomes.
 We use a combination of bench and bioinformatic techniques to do so: our computational approaches inform our experimental work and our experimental work refines and improves our algorithm development.